anagnostop/gio-research/README.md

 A small number of service-backed features are documented in `docs/external-services.md`.

+For a concise day-to-day maintenance checklist, see `docs/maintenance.md`.

 ## Deployment safety

 Netlify builds `main` using the command and Hugo version in `netlify.toml`.